Contact Us |

 Immunobiology-focused research is conducted through the IBWC utilizing samples from the NMDP Research Sample Repository.

 The Donor/Recipient Pair Project is a retrospective typing project to characterize class I (HLA-A, B and C) and class II (HLA-DRB, DQB1 and DPB1) alleles and KIR genotypes of stored donor/recipient paired samples from the NMDP Repository.
-To date, more than 16,000 paired samples have been fully characterized for HLA and over 1,000 for KIR.
+To date, more than 32,000 paired samples have been characterized for HLA (~80% include DPB1) and over 18,000 for KIR.
 The resultant data are stored in an NMDP/Be The Match-developed database and available to any researcher with a CIBMTR-approved study that wishes to analyze the impact of HLA matching or KIR genotype as either the focus of, or as a variable in a research study.
 The allele-level data are also used to assess genetic diversity within the NMDP/Be The Match transplant population and have focused on the evaluation of HLA haplotypes within the donor and recipient data set.